-The assessment consists of two class tests of 20 marks each.
-The 1st class test (Internal Assessment I) has to be conducted when approximately 40% of the syllabus is completed.
-The 2^{nd} class test has to be conducted (Internal Assessment II) when an additional 35% syllabus is completed.
-The duration of each test will be for one hour.
+Assessment consists of two class tests of 20 marks each.
+The first class test (Internal Assessment I) is to be conducted when approx. 40% syllabus is completed and second class test (Internal Assessment II) when additional 35% syllabus is completed.
+Duration of each test shall be one hour.